FasLabs/BYOA-Static-Site/src/content/pages/about.md

 # About

 Hi, I'm Mark McCoy.
-I'm a developer and entrepreneur passionate about building useful tools and sharing knowledge.
+I explore and write about complexity, innovation, and organizational development.

 ## What I Do

-- Software Development
+- Writing & Research
-- Technical Writing
+- Complexity Consulting
-- Product Strategy
+- Innovation Strategy
-- Open Source Contributions
+- Organizational Development

 I currently run Fas Labs Ltd., where we focus on creating innovative solutions for modern development challenges.